-The potential impacts associated with the proposed development of a 30m high telecommunications mast, includes noise and visual impacts during the construction phase.
+The potential impacts associated with the proposed development of a 35m high telecommunications mast, includes noise and visual and ecological impacts during the construction phase.
 The visual impact would remain during the operational phase and will have a medium-high negative visual impact.
-The proposed development will have a low positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
-The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.
+The proposed development will have a low positive socio-economic impact on the community as the cellular network coverage in the area would be improved, and some construction jobs.
+The proposed development will have a very low impact on Heritage and Cultural-Historic aspects during the construction and operational phases.

-According to Mucina and Rutherford, the Western Cape Biodiversity Spatial Plan (WCBSP 2017), the vegetation unit located on the property is Swartland Shale Renosterveld, a Critically Endangered vegetation type.
-This unit is listed as a threatened ecosystem in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEM: BA).
-The remaining natural area of the ecosystem is 8% and the proportion of ecosystem protected is less than 1% of original area.
-Only a few patches of the ecosystem are protected.
-At least 35 endemic plant species and 151 Red Data List plant species occur in the ecosystem.
-The site does not fall within a Critical Biodiversity Area (CBA).

-The site, however, is located within an Ecological Support Area (ESA2: Restore from plantation or high density IAP).
-ESA2 are areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs and are often vital for delivering ecosystem services.
-The objective is to restore and/or manage to minimize impact on ecological processes and ecological infrastructure functioning, especially soil and water-related services, and to allow for faunal movement.
-The proposed site has no natural vegetation remaining and is completely transformed from its natural state due to past developments on the property
+According to Mucina and Rutherford, the Western Cape Biodiversity Spatial Plan (WCBSP 2017), the vegetation unit located on the property is Matjiesfontein Shale Renosterveld, a Least Threatened vegetation type.
+This unit is listed as a least threatened ecosystem in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEM: BA).
+The site is located within a Category 1: Terrestrial Ecological Support Area (ESA1), which are areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs, and are often vital for delivering ecosystem services.